liyipeng-moon/liyipeng-moon.github.io/index.md

 ### Research Experience & Project Outcome

-To investigate a problem in systems neuroscience, I can conduct functional magnetic resonance imagning & macaque electrophysiology & psychophysics experiments, and analyze the rules of cognitive function in combination with artificial neural networks.
+To investigate a problem in systems neuroscience, I can conduct fMRI & electrophysiology & psychophysics experiments, and analyze the rules of cognitive function in combination with artificial neural networks.
 <dl>
 <dd>1. test</dd>
 <dl>